 Elusive Blue Poppy

-In an essay on the lovely blue Poppy, Meconopsis betonicifolia in Jamaica Kincaid's My Favorite Plant, gardener Wayne Winterrowd writes of being given a start on M betonicifolia by a very good gardener, who told him, "Divide it into single crowns, with a bit of root when you get home.
+The 'very good gardener' who gifted the start told him, "Divide it into single crowns, with a bit of root when you get home.
 Plant then firmly just at the crown, like strawberries, in rich decayed leaf mold.
 Bright dappled light.
 Maybe some morning sun.
 But pinch out the first flower bud.
-You most pick our the first flower bud."
-(4/5)
+You MUST pick out the first flower bud."

-Fortunately, another 'good gardener' explained that seedling or division Meconopsis, capable of becoming perennials, will expend everything on that first flower, and become monocarpic, fading away like a biennial!
+Fortunately, another 'good gardener' explained that seedling or division Meconopsis, while capable of becoming perennials, will expend everything on that first flower, and become monocarpic, fading away like a biennial!

 "So if it is really betonicifolia that you have, you had better pinch"

 In the Findhorn Garden, the Blue Poppy Deva tells Dorothy that in order to thrive, they want to be reminded of home.
+That we humans think of things like moisture and bright dappled light ...

-This article offers tips on starting them from seed
+This article offers tips on starting them from seed.

 Comments